rdestefa/overseer/README.md

 # Overseer

-The Overseer is a basic asynchronous [Discord](https://discord.com/) bot that carries out simple tasks for the following:
+The Overseer is a basic asynchronous [Discord](https://discord.com/) bot using [asyncio](https://docs.python.org/3/library/asyncio.html) that carries out simple tasks for the following:

 - Calendar management
 - File conversion